- WHS Act Changes: How it effects your club

 Yes, prospective/trial members are covered under the Insurance Program for up to four weeks from initial approach.
 After the four week period they will need to become a member in order to be covered by the Program.

 Certificate of Currency

-You can obtain a copy of your Certificate of Currency (to confirm your Public Liability insurance) by visiting the club insurance portal.
+You can obtain a copy of your Certificate of Currency (to confirm your Public Liability insurance) by clicking here.

-As soon as an incident occurs that could result in a potential claim, contact JLT Sport and we can provide assistance with the claims process.
+As soon as an incident occurs that could result in a potential claim, contact Marsh and they can provide assistance with the claims process.